Collecting personal data

 We will comply with our obligations under the GDPR with respect to the technical and organisational security measures required to protect your personal data.

-We may also disclose your personal data to third party sub-processors, including: Salesforce, Xero, Microsoft Corporation and Keen.io, for the Purposes above.
+WWe may also disclose your personal data to third party sub-processors, including: Salesforce, Xero, Microsoft Corporation, Amazon Web Services and Keen.io, for the Purposes above.
 We will comply with our GDPR obligations when engaging sub-processors and we will ensure that all sub-processors comply with their GDPR obligations.

 These recipients of your personal data may be located in countries in which the privacy or data protection laws differ from those of the European Union.
 In relation to recipients in: